iTwin/eslint-plugin/README.md

 ## Usage

 Create an `eslint.config.js` file at the root of your project.
 To set up the file, import `@itwin/eslin-plugin`.
 Then set the file to export an array of configuration files.
-This will depend on whether your project uses ESM or CJS.
+This will be done differently depending on whether your project uses ESM or CJS.

 ### ESM
 ```javascript